VukGlisovic/computer_vision/README.md

 ## Installation Requirements

-This repository is for experimenting with different computer vision models and in particular using tensorflow 2.x for it.
+This repository is for experimenting with and learning about different computer vision methods/models.
+In particular we'll use tensorflow 2.x to learn about that as well.
 The `environment.yaml` contains all the packages to run any of the scripts/notebooks in this repo.
 Use this environment unless stated otherwise.

 In order to run code, you have to add the repository to your `PYTHONPATH` (in your `.bashrc`):